Phoenix4582/Final-Project/README.md

 # Final Project
 UoB MSc Final Project.
 Only contains code backbones for neural network models.
 Datasets and weights unavailable due to size and quantity. **_May not run directly due to the loss of dataset._**

+**_You may go to the [link](https://drive.google.com/drive/folders/1oVcwt0os9-NSWklBqItI66Hp4AQ6OqUZ?usp=sharing) for cloning the big files containing datasets, trained weights and some of the results.
+Please read the instructions as to the location of different files._**
 # Bibilography
 The project implemented the examples and code from the following repositories: